dustinpfister/blog_posts/_posts/threejs-examples-dae-tools.md

 ### 1.1 - Source code for my dae tools module, test demos, and more is at my test threejs github repo

+The [full source code of the dae tools module](https://github.com/dustinpfister/test_threejs/tree/master/views/js/utils/dae_tools) can be fround at my test threejs github reposatiry.
+When I first wrote this post I as writing about v0.2.0 of this dae tools module, if I work on the module more there might be later versions.

-The full source code of the dae tools module as well as all the test demos I am writing about here can be found at my test threejs github repository.
-In addition to that I also have the dae files that I am loading as well as much more that is all threejs related.
+In addition to the source code of the dae tools module the test threejs repo also [holds all the test demos of dae tools module](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-dae-tools) that I am writing about here.
+In addition to that I also have the [dae files](https://github.com/dustinpfister/test_threejs/tree/master/views/dae) that I am loading, as well as much more that is all threejs related in the repo that I keep working on a little just about every day.

 ### 1.2 - A program like blender will need to be used to create or edit dae files